AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * Cancels the scheduled upcoming lesson at the specified 'INDEX'.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** not greater than the total number of persons in the addressbook
+* The index **must be a positive integer** not greater than the total number of persons in the addressbook.
 * This command checks if the person at the specified index is a student.
 * If the person is not a student, the command returns an error message.
 * If the person is a student with a scheduled lesson, the command cancels that lesson.
 * If they are a student with no scheduled lesson, an error message will be displayed.